PO Box 223

 Peggy opened WildChild Art Gallery in 1998 and since has featured artists living on and around Pine Island and

 southwest Florida.
 At opening, the gallery displayed her metal sculpture and the work of 20 local artists handpicked for their mediums and talent.
-Now over 15 years later WildChild Gallery features over 120 mostly Florida artists, who are juried in by Peggy and up to ten different artists from the gallery each time a jury is called.
+Now over 22 years later, WildChild Gallery features nearly 80, mostly Florida artists, who are juried in by Peggy and up to ten different artists from the gallery each time a jury is called.
 "We’ve become more of a Co-op Gallery as time has passed.
 Our artists all play well together.
 We’re a “Different type of Art Gallery."
 Each week from Wednesdays through Saturdays we demonstrate in the garden of the gallery to show that all our works of art are locally made, not shipped in from other countries.

 "I believe that we are all born creative, but so often life stops that flow and we lose the artist within ourselves."
 "That’s what WildChild Gallery’s all about….. bringing that "creative child" back into each of us."